LTA targets park tennis revolution as players flock back on court after coronavirus lockdown

 "Normally at this time of year we'd be looking forward to the start of Wimbledon, but there is no reason why we can't hit the tennis courts ourselves.
 Tennis is a brilliant sport for the whole family to enjoy and can be done easily with social distancing, so I welcome the steps the LTA is taking to open up local courts and encourage everyone to pick up their rackets."

 For more information on this announcement email firstname.lastname@example.org.

 Full details of each element of LTA cost-free off to support Local Authorities detailed below:

-Acting as an aggregator, LTA Rally collects all booking and coaching information via partner venues booking pages and displays it for participants in one easy-to-view page, helping to remove what insight has shown to be a major barrier to increased participation in the sport in parks.
+Acting as an aggregator, the online booking system collects all booking and coaching information via partner venues booking pages and displays it for participants in one easy-to-view page, helping to remove what insight has shown to be a major barrier to increased participation in the sport in parks.

 Gate Access Systems

 The online booking system has also been developed to work hand-in-hand with gate access systems, where participants receive a code when a booking is made to access courts and get active through tennis.
 These systems are being offered to local authorities for parks in over 1000 identified priority locations on a fully funded basis as part of a £7m investment programme by the LTA, with installations in place around the country already demonstrating success.

 The 1,000 target park sites have been identified based on their potential to have a significant impact on improving accessibility to tennis for the local community and opportunity for a higher volume of people playing, using a combination of information from the Active Places database, on the ground knowledge and insight from the LTA’s regional teams, and geodemographic mapping software.